-Board level products (ICs, Modules) are using logic-level signals (PWM, Step/Direction) or simple busses (I²C, SPI, UART).
+Board-level products (ICs, Modules) use either logic-level signals (PWM, Step/Direction) or simple busses (I²C, SPI, UART).
 Standalone systems (Modules, Drives) are remotely controlled or configured over field busses like RS232, RS485, USB, CAN or EtherCAT.

-The SPI Chipset allows full control over microstepping tables and a seamless change of microstep resolutions on the fly is possible.
-For optimized motor requirements the microstepping tables are adaptable in the motion controller.
+The SPI chipset allows full control over microstepping tables and a seamless change of microstep resolutions on the fly.
+The microstepping tables are adaptable in the motion controller for optimized motor requirements.

 Step and direction (S/D) drivers and motion controllers simplify the control of stepper motors.

-Step and direction interfaces are widespread in industry and thus allow for compatible solutions.
-Especially at high microstep resolutions and high step frequencies S/D architectures reduce required bandwidth compared to SPI or PWM interfaces.
-SPI is used for setup and feedback channel for diagnostics down to the power stage.
+Step and direction interfaces are widespread in industrial applications, and thus allow for compatible solutions.
+Especially at high microstep resolutions and high step frequencies, S/D architectures reduce the bandwidth required compared to SPI or PWM interfaces.
+SPI is used for the setup and feedback channel for diagnostics down to the power stage.